 Additional areas or specific issues can be included in the scope of the assessment at the request of the client.
 The information collected during the assessment will be analyzed, compared against recommended practices, and incorporated into an assessment final report.
 The report will be provided to the client for review and discussion approximately 2 to 4 weeks after the on-site visit.

-Client may be required to provide CNE representative(s) with network diagrams and administrative access to selected client network equipment.
+Clients may be required to provide MCNC engineers with network diagrams and administrative access to selected client network equipment.